 Astute readers will note that puzzle+ is a revival of lmnopuz for Google Shared Spaces, which was a revival of lmnowave (Crosswords for Google Wave), which was in turn a revival of Evan Martin and Dan Erat‘s standalone lmnopuz.
 Hopefully the Google+ Hangouts API will be more long-lived than its predecessors.

-I recently center some content both vertically and horizontally on a web page.
+I recently wanted to center some content both vertically and horizontally on a web page.
 I did not know in advance how large the content was, and I wanted it to work for any size browser window.

 These two articles have everything you need to know about horizontal centering and vertical centering.